54 Notable alumni of

 -

-Joseph Washington Bryant, nicknamed "Jellybean", is an American former professional basketball player and coach.
+Joseph Washington "Jellybean" Bryant was an American professional basketball player and coach.
 He played for the Philadelphia 76ers, San Diego Clippers, and Houston Rockets of the National Basketball Association (NBA).
 He also played for several teams in Italy and one in France.
 Bryant was the head coach of the WNBA's Los Angeles Sparks from 2005 to 2007 and returned to that position for the remainder of the 2011 WNBA season.
-Bryant has also coached in Italy, Japan, and Thailand.
-His son, Kobe Bryant, was inducted into the NBA Hall of Fame.
+Bryant also coached in Japan and Thailand.
+He was the father of the late basketball player Kobe Bryant.

 -